 Asthma in adults: Creating an asthma action plan

 Maintaining good day-to-day asthma control is the key to keeping symptoms at bay and preventing asthma attacks.
-Having a written asthma action plan makes it easier for you to measure whether your asthma is under control — and it lets you know exactly what steps to take when it isn't.
-Using an asthma action plan is especially important if you have moderate to severe asthma or you've had a serious asthma attack in the past.
+Using a written asthma action plan makes it easier for you to measure whether your asthma is under control — and it lets you know exactly what steps to take when it isn't.
+An asthma action plan is especially important if you have moderate to severe asthma or you've had a serious asthma attack in the past.
 Here's how to get started.

 Creating your asthma action plan

 Because asthma varies from person to person, you'll need to work with your doctor to develop a plan that's customized for you.
 Your action plan may include keeping a diary, and can help you:

 Track asthma symptoms.
 The plan will help you keep tabs on asthma signs and symptoms and record when your symptoms interfere with daily activities, such as work, exercise or sleep.

 You may also want to track how often you use a quick-acting inhaler, such as albuterol (ProAir HFA, Proventil HFA, Ventolin HFA, others), to ease symptoms.

 - Record peak flow readings.
 You may use a peak flow meter to track your asthma day to day.
 This simple hand-held device tests how well the lungs are working.
 Measurements that are lower than usual indicate that the lungs aren't working as well as they should be.
 This is often the first sign that asthma is getting worse.